CloudKlass/Azure-Admin/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 ### Configure a public DNS zone

 You can configure Azure DNS to resolve host names in your public domain.
-For example, if you purchased the contoso.xyz domain name from a domain name registrar, you can configure Azure DNS to host the `contoso.com` domain and resolve www.contoso.xyz to the IP address of your web server or web app.
+For example, if you purchased the ***contoso.xyz*** domain name from a domain name registrar, you can configure **Azure DNS** to host the `contoso.xyz` domain and resolve ***www.contoso.xyz*** to the IP address of your web server or web app.

 1. In the portal, search for and select `DNS zones`.